E-commerce

 Step 4: Analyze and process

-Detailed method in our guide feedback analysis in 5 steps.
+Method detailed in our guide feedback analysis in 5 steps.

-Prioritization: impact, effort, and risk
+Prioritization: impact, effort and risk

-Before starting development, classify topics:
+Before starting development, classify the topics:

 Area